HistoChan/ABCGrounding/README.md

 Once we have the ground truth theories, we can mask constants or predicates randomly to have a test case theory.
 There are 4 Prolog files for each test case.
 Variation 1 replaces a constant name with a dummy name once only, while variation 2 replaces all the same constant names with that dummy name.
 Variations 3 and 4 act similarly except they replace a predicate name.
 We prioritize selecting items with two or more appearances in the theory so that there are differences between these variations.

+## Grounding Performance

+Refer to the file [ABCStaticsGithub.pdf](https://github.com/HistoChan/ABCGrounding/blob/main/ABCStaticsGithub.pdf) for more information.

 ## References

 <a id="1">[1]</a>